 Research shows that school readiness is linked with children’s social and emotional development.
 RCCDP promotes positive self-esteem by providing a positive and nurturing learning environment that is geared to the level and interests of the children.

-Through first five years of life, there is incredible growth of language, cognitive, social-emotional, and motor development in children.
-Our program recognizes children's eagerness to learn and provides them with a healthy balance of activities, both child-directed and teacher-directed, active and quiet activities in both small and large group settings.
+Through the first five years of life, there is incredible growth of language, cognitive, social-emotional, and motor development in children.
+Our program recognizes children’s eagerness to learn and provides them with a healthy balance of activities, both child-directed and teacher-led, active and quiet activities in both small and large group settings.
 We emphasize the development of self-esteem and social skills which are necessary for future success.

 Our program offers Kindergarten Readiness groups for older preschoolers moving on to kindergarten at the end of the school year.
 These children participate in small group activities focused on preparing them for kindergarten entry.
 The group focuses on phonics, learning to write first and last names, self-help, and math and science activities.
 This focus group uses the Zoo Phonics system for preschool.
 Zoo Phonics is a multisensory language program that uses a multi-modal approach to learning all aspects of language arts.